 - Other brand examples: Now Foods, Sun Superfoods Shiloh Farms

 As with all dried fruit, chop fine and don’t use much!

 Available in the spice aisle at Publix and by mail order

-Smart sweets, stevia sweetened gummy bears available online and a variety of stores
+Smart sweets, stevia-sweetened gummy bears are available online and in a variety of stores

-Green Giant, available at Publix in freezer section has no additives
+Green Giant, available at Publix in the freezer section has no additives

 Grass fed Dubliner Cheddar is delicious (Costco sells it)

 Parm Crisps: Made from parmesan cheese and various herbs/spices.
 Available at ABC (DISCOUNT of 40% for employees) Publix and of course online.